lebusa/task-tracker-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# NB: This repo uses a MongoDB API.
+# This repo uses a MongoDB API.

 You will need to have a MongoDB API (or a backend of your choice) running in order to see this project in action.
-A corresponding API is available on the repos list (here).
+A corresponding API is available on the repos list ([https://github.com/lebusa/tasks-tracker-api](here)).

+The React App makes requets to the `/tasks` endpoint.

-Ensure that the backend is first running, before running the React App.
+Ensure that the backend is running before starting the React App.

 ## Available Scripts
 Clone the repo.